Story at a glance:

 - Accompanied by detailed installation instructions

 ISI Building Products has all the necessary accessories to go along with a successful vapor barrier installation.
-ISI Building Products has specialized in below slab water vapor and soil gas protection for over 15-years.
+ISI Building Products has specialized in below slab water vapor and soil gas protection for more than 15 years.
 Our Viper vapor barrier line has become an industry recognized brand for commercial and residential applications.
 Our track record supports our knowledge in this field and we take great pride in providing solutions for all of your vapor retarder and barrier needs.